inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 It contains two :ned:`AdhocHost`'s, named ``source`` and ``destination``.
 The hosts' communication ranges are set up so they are out of range of each other.
 The source host is configured to ping the destination host.
-The reason for packet drops in this case is that the hosts are not in range, thus they can't reach each other.
+The reason for packet drops, in this case, is that the hosts are not in range, thus they can't reach each other.
 The ``source`` transmits the ping packets, but it doesn't receive any ACK in reply.
 The ``source's`` MAC module drops the packets after the retry limit has been reached.

-This is illustrated in the following animation:
+This scenario is illustrated in the following animation:

 .. video:: retry.mp4
    :width: 512

-This looks like the following in the logs:
+These events looks like the following in the logs:

 .. figure:: log_macretrylimit_2.png
    :width: 100%